--THINK AHEAD--

 FREE TRADE occurs when there are NO RESTRICTIONS on the products bought by firms and consumers from abroad or products sold by firms to other countries and no imposition of special taxes called 'TARIFFS'.

-IMPORTED INTERMEDIATE GOODS that are produced more efficiently ain other countries, lead to LOWER COSTS OF PRODUCTION for domestic producers which they pass on to the consumer in the form of LOWER PRICES.
+"That's right!
+Due to national specialization and freer trade, IMPORTED INTERMEDIATE GOODS that are produced more efficiently in other countries (like mangoes from India) can be imported, which leads to LOWER COSTS OF PRODUCTION for domestic producers, which they pass on to the consumer in the form of LOWER PRICES."

 Countries may NEED A NUMBER OF NATURAL RESOURCES OR CAPITAL GOODS that are NOT AVAILABLE DOMESTICALLY.
 Trade allows countries to import inputs they need for domestic production.